pokowaka/picto/indexer/DESIGN.md

-# Picto Indexer - Design Document
+# Picto Indexer - Design Document (V3)

-This document outlines the design for the `indexer` subproject.
-Its sole purpose is to scan the pictogram image directories, enrich the data using the Google Gemini API's **multimodal capabilities**, and produce a structured `pictogram_index.json` file in the project's root directory.
+This document outlines the expanded design for the `indexer` subproject.
+Its purpose is now twofold:

-This will be a modern, installable Python package managed with `pyproject.toml`.
+1. To scan pictogram image directories and **enrich** the data using the Google Gemini API's multimodal capabilities.
+2. To process this enriched data, **vectorize** it using a Sentence-BERT (SBERT) model, and produce a FAISS index for semantic search.

+The indexer is the sole tool responsible for the entire data preparation pipeline, creating the final artifacts required by the backend service.

 ---

 ## 1. Project Structure

-The `indexer` directory will be structured as a standard Python package.
-This allows for clean dependency management and makes the tool easy to run via a command-line script.
+The project will use a modular structure to separate concerns.
+The `cli.py` module will act as the main entry point, dispatching tasks to the other modules.

 ```
 /picto/